 Veterinary Professional

 The multidisciplinary nature of our hospital allows our internal medicine team to have the support from diagnostic imaging, surgery, interventional radiology and clinical/anatomical pathology specialists among others, in order to have the best diagnostic approach and achieve a diagnosis.
-Additionally, we have the access to advanced imaging such as CT, MRI, endoscopy and fluoroscopy.
+Additionally, we have access to advanced imaging such as CT, MRI, endoscopy and fluoroscopy.

 How will it work?